aliesfndev/ParadoxMC/README.md

 We are actively developing new plugins and enhancing existing features.
 Keep an eye on our updates to see what's next!

 ---

-## Contact

-For support or questions, please reach out to us via our [Discord server](https://your-discord-link.com) or [email](mailto:support@paradoxserversoftware.com).

----

-Enjoy a seamless and customizable Bedrock server experience with **Paradox**!